Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 Kesava Pillai

-Arresting a Security Officer or safety Officer is only mokery.
-It may be to pacify the people aroud.
-In a mass psychology just for peace police have to play many games for chances of riot at accident scenes are quite common.
-After a few days everything goes normal.
+Arresting a Security Officer or Safety Officer is only mockery.
+It may be to pacify the people around.
+In a mass psychology, just for peace, police have to play many games, as chances of riots at accident scenes are quite common.
+After a few days, everything goes back to normal.

 Regards,